ddev/ddev-drupal-solr/README.md

 ## What is this?

 This repository allows you to quickly install Apache Solr for Drupal 9 into a [Ddev](https://ddev.readthedocs.io) project using just `ddev get drud/ddev-drupal9-solr`.
+It follows the [Setting up Solr (single core) - the classic way](https://git.drupalcode.org/project/search_api_solr/-/blob/4.x/README.md#setting-up-solr-single-core-the-classic-way) recipe.

 ## Installation on Drupal 9